Psi Chi, Psychology's International Honors Society

 What is Psi Chi

-Psi Chi is Psychology's National Honors Society.
+Psi Chi is Psychology's International Honors Society.
 It was founded in 1929 based on discussions that took place at KU.
 That is why we are Charter # 1!

 Benefits of joining Psi Chi: